SartHak-0-Sach/BlogIt-Modern_graphQL_based_blog_app/README.md

 ## Acknowledgments 🙏

 A special thank you to **GraphCMS** for providing a powerful headless CMS platform and **Tailwind CSS** for simplifying the UI design process.
-Also, thanks to the open-source community for sharing invaluable resources and solutions.

 ## Contributing 🤝